Table of Contents

 Another way to apply predictive analysis is by using the collected data to customize the app’s support system, be it a chatbot or a voice call script.
 This will help the company deliver help that targets the customer’s issue with utmost precision.
-After trying this data-based approach, the Canadian network provider Rogers managed to lower customer complaints by 53%.

 Another notable feature is the app’s login system.
 It can be a great onboarding tool for new customers and a convenient way to go digital for long-time clients.

 New customers can enter the app, choose their service plan, upload a picture of the necessary documents for verification, input their payment information and mailing address, and then track the delivery of their personal SIM card.

 Of course, the data has to be automatically encrypted and sent to the network provider’s central databases.
 But we’ll elaborate more on data security in a later section of this article.